intel-retail/rtsf-at-checkout-reference-design/docs_src/phases/phase3.md

 - object_detection_cpu_render is the default pipeline which opens a x11 window to show the inference results in realtime.  (when using this default pipeline in order to let docker's x11 client create a window be sure to run `xhost +` at the command prompt to disable x11 access control temporally)
 - object_detection_cpu_restream is similar but instead of opening an x11 window the pipeline starts an RTSP server where you can view the realtime inference results.
 - object_detection_cpu does the same inferencing but doesn't display any results.

+For all of the pipelines version 1 is rtsp or local file and version 2 is USB camera.

 ### Starting the Video Analytics Container